emptymalei/awesome-research/README.md

 ### Self-plagiarism

 > This might be not so straightforward but remember this.
-Reuse your own work doesn't protect you from plagiarism!
-Read it on
+Reusing your own work doesn't protect you from plagiarism!
+Read more on

 * [wikipedia:Plagiarism#Self-plagiarism](https://en.wikipedia.org/wiki/Plagiarism#Self-plagiarism).